Triangulated categories of mixed motives: Comparison theorems

 \subsection{Comparison with Morel motives}

 \begin{paragr} Let $S$ be a scheme.
 The permutation isomorphism

-satisfies the equation $\tau^2=1$ in $\DMt(S)$.
-Hence it defines an element $\epsilon$ in $\mathrm{End}_{\DMt(S)}(\QQ)$ which also satisfies the relation $\epsilon^2=1$.
+satisfies the equation $\tau^2=1$ in $\DMtx S$.
+Hence it defines an element $\epsilon$ in $\mathrm{End}_{\DMtx S}(\QQ)$ which also satisfies the relation $\epsilon^2=1$.
 We define two projectors

-As the triangulated category $\DMt(S)$ is pseudo abelian, we can define two objects by the formul{\ae}:
+As the triangulated category $\DMtx S$ is pseudo abelian, we can define two objects by the formul{\ae}:

-Then for an object $M$ of $\DMt(S)$, we set
+Then for an object $M$ of $\DMtx S$, we set

-It is obvious that for any objects $M$ and $N$ of $\DMt(S)$, one has
+It is obvious that for any objects $M$ and $N$ of $\DMtx S$, one has

-Denote by $\DMt(S)_{+}$ (resp. $\DMt(S)_{-}$) the full subcategory of $\DMt(S)$ made of objects which are isomorphic to some $M_{+}$ (resp. some $M_{-}$) for an object $M$ in $\DMt(S)$.
+Denote by $\DMtx S_{+}$ (resp. $\DMtx S_{-}$) the full subcategory of $\DMtx S$ made of objects which are isomorphic to some $M_{+}$ (resp. some $M_{-}$) for an object $M$ in $\DMtx S$.
 Then \eqref{morel5} implies that the direct sum functor $(M_+,M_-)\mapsto M_+\oplus M_-$ induces an equivalence of triangulated categories

-We shall call $\DMt(S)_{+}$ the \emph{category of Morel motives over $S$}.
-The aim of this section is to compare this category with $\DMB(S)$ (see theorem \ref{thm:Morel}).
-This will consist essentially to prove that $\QQ_{+}$ is nothing else than Beilinson's motivic spectrum $\HB$ (which was announced by Morel in {\cite{SHQ}}).
-The main ingredients of the proof are the description of $\DMB(S)$ as full subcategory of $\DMt(S)$, the homotopy $t$-structure on $\DMt(S)$, and Morel's computation of the endomorphism ring of the motivic sphere spectrum in terms of Milnor-Witt K-theory \cite{dmtilde2,dmtilde,KthMW,A1brouwer}. \end{paragr}
+We shall call $\DMtx S_{+}$ {DA1SQplus@$\DMtx S_{+}$} the \emph{category of Morel motives over $S$}.
+The aim of this section is to compare this category with $\DMB(S)$ (see Theorem \ref{thm:Morel}).
+This will consists essentially of proving that $\QQ_{+}$ is nothing else than Beilinson's motivic spectrum $\HB$ (which was announced by Morel in {\cite{SHQ}}).
+The main ingredients of the proof are the description of $\DMB(S)$ as full subcategory of $\DMtx S$, the homotopy $t$-structure on $\DMtx S$, and Morel's computation of the endomorphism ring of the motivic sphere spectrum in terms of Milnor-Witt K-theory \cite{dmtilde2,dmtilde,KthMW,A1brouwer}. \end{paragr}

 \begin{paragr} For a little while, we shall assume that $S$ is the spectrum of a field $k$.

 Recall that the \emph{algebraic Hopf fibration} is the map

 This defines, by desuspension, a morphism